Federal Criminal Defense Lawyer Minneapolis

 Defending Those Accused of Federal Offenses

 Federal crime allegations are serious.
 Officials from agencies such as the FBI, DEA, and IRS will spend months gathering evidence to build a case against the accused.
-Also, a federal prosecutor will work relentlessly to prove guilt beyond a reasonable doubt.
+Additionally, a federal prosecutor will work relentlessly to prove guilt beyond a reasonable doubt.
 Depending on the offense, a federal crime conviction can lead to years to life in prison and thousands to millions of dollars in fines.
-If you are under investigation for or have been charged with a violation, it is essential that you act fast to retain legal representation.
+If you are under investigation for or have been charged with a violation, it is essential that you act fast to retain a federal defense attorney in Minneapolis.
 Thorough and comprehensive preparation is essential to building a strategic defense.

-Our Minneapolis federal crimes attorneys want to hear your side of the story and defend your innocence.
+Our Minneapolis federal criminal defense attorneys want to hear your side of the story and defend your innocence.
 Schedule a free consultation by calling us at (612) 979-1112 or contacting us online.

 What Qualifies as a Federal Crime?